WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 delegate label
 ```

-The `delegate` instruction does not have an associated body, so try-delegate
+The `delegate` clause does not have an associated body, so try-delegate
 blocks don't have an `end` instruction at the end.
 The `delegate` instruction
 takes a label defined by a construct in which they are enclosed, and delegates
 exception handling to a catch/unwind block specified by the label.
 For example,